 Your stay includes the daily transfer of luggage to the next hotel and permanent assistance in case of problems.

-• Accommodation in hotels 3*/4* in two bedded room with WC and shower, on a bed & breakfast basis.
+- Accommodation in hotels of chosen level, in two bedded room with WC and shower, on a bed & breakfast basis.

 Some are commercially available models and others are custom built for cycling in Slovenia.
 All are made following high industry standards and are made using the best parts.

 Bike are maintained in the workshop on a regular basis.
 The fleet is constantly renewed, but no bike is more than 2 years old.

 Classic trekking bikes are equipped with 21 gears, cycling meter, lock, one pannier, set of Allen keys and basic puncture repair set.
 Price includes delivery and pick up.

 Croatia’s Istrian Coast, 8 days, 7 nights